Rights Respecting Schools

 The UN Convention of the Rights of the Child is firmly embedded in the Shaftesbury culture and environment.
 This can be seen in our planning, policies, practice and ethos.

-We achieved Level 1 of the RRSA (Rights Respecting Schools Award) in November 2016.
-We are now working towards achieving Level 2.
+We achieved Level 1 of the RRSA (Rights Respecting Schools Award).
+We are now working towards the Gold Award.
+We aim to achieve this during the 2019/20 academic year.

 A Rights Respecting School not only teaches its students about their rights but how to transfer this knowledge to everyday life.
 This can be seen in students' participation in their Annual Review and EHCP meetings where their views are central to the targets set and decisions made.